nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 gadget build	# build hello_world project
 gadget deploy	# deploy hello_world project
 ```
-**{PHOTO}**
+**{PHOTO of deployment}**

-The project will be pushed to the C.H.I.P.
+The project is pushed to the C.H.I.P.
 Pro Dev Kit and the LEDs connected to PE4 - PE11 will turn on and off in sequential order.

+**{PHOTO of LEDs}**

 Congrats you have built and deployed your first Gadget project!

 ## Edit Example Script
 When initialized, Gadget creates the project directory at: